pepkit/peppy/doc/source/pipeline-interface.rst

 ..
 HINT::

 	If you're just a pipeline **user**, you don't need to worry about this section.
-This is for those who develop pipelines, or those who want to use a currently defined looper project to submit to an existing pipeline that isn't already configured for looper.
+This is for those who want to configure a new pipeline or an existing pipeline that isn't already looper-compatible.

 Looper can connect samples to any pipeline, as long as it runs on the command line and uses text command-line arguments.
 These pipelines could be simple shell scripts, python scripts, perl scripts, or even pipelines built using a framework.
 Typically, we use python pipelines built using the `pypiper <http://pypiper.readthedocs.io>`_ package, which provides some additional power to looper, but this is optional.